Robert M. Mayberry, M.S., M.P.H., Ph.D.

 • Special Recognition, Positive Influence on a Student’s Life, the Graduate School, University of South Carolina

-• Outstanding Service Award, University of South Carolina
+• Student Recognition Award, School of Public Health, University of South Carolina

 • Special Recognition for Service, Georgia Governor’s Council of Maternal and Infant Health